This post may contain affiliate links. Please read our disclosure policy.

 - Pasta: I like Ziti for this pasta bake.
 It’s strong and sturdy and holds up well to mixing and baking.
 I generally use Barilla pasta

-- Best way To Wrap Baked Ziti: Believe it or not, theres a right way and a wrong way to wrap with plastic wrap.
+- Best way To Wrap Baked Ziti For Storage: Believe it or not, there’s a right way and a wrong way to wrap baked ziti with plastic wrap.
 Check out this article from My Recipes on how to do it right!

 Storing + Freezing + Make-Ahead

-- How To Make Baked Ziti Ahead Of Time: You can make this up to 3 days ahead of time and store it in the fridge.
-Simply assemble as directed, but don’t bake it or.
+- How to Make Baked Ziti Ahead Of Time: You can make this up to 3 days ahead of time and store it in the fridge.
+Simply assemble as directed, but don’t bake it.
 Wrap it in cling wrap or use a tight-fitting lid.
 Pop it in the oven when you’re ready for it!
-If coming straight from the fridge, cook time will be increased.
+If it comes straight from the fridge, the cook time will be increased.

 More Amazing Baked Pasta Recipes